-The NIC vendor shall provide the required LFM during S5 state in the FRU EEPROM (see Section 4.10.3).
+The NIC vendor shall provide the required LFM during for Aux Power Mode in the FRU EEPROM (see Section 4.10.3).
 The cold aisle should be tested at 35 °C; the hot aisle should be tested at 45 °C.